Provider numbers, 3GA programs and Medicare rebates

 • If applicable, the practice location meets the participant’s obligations under section 19AB of the Health Insurance Act 1973

 The MMM is a classification system that better categorises metropolitan, regional, rural and remote areas according to both geographic remoteness and town size.
 The system was developed to recognise the challenges in attracting health workers to more remote and smaller communities.
-You can find the classification of your location by using the MMM locator.
+You can find the classification of your location by using the Health Workforce Locator.

-If you are participating on the Practice Experience Program (PEP) at an AMDS location, the Department of Health will issue a s19AB(3) exemption.
-This is limited to your participation on the PEP at the requested location, in the after-hours period only.
+If you’re participating in the Practice Experience Program (PEP) at an AMDS location, the Department of Health will issue a s19AB(3) exemption.
+This is limited to your participation in PEP at the requested location, in the after-hours period only.

 The 19AB guidelines define after-hours as after 6.00 pm and before 8.00 am on weekdays, from 12.00 pm onwards on Saturday, and all day Sunday and all public holidays.

-This letter is issued directly from Services Australia or Medicare and outlines your specific provider number, address, exemption/s, and placement start and end date.
+This letter is issued directly from Medicare and outlines your specific provider number, address, exemption(s), and placement start and end date.

 You must submit directly to the RACGP.
-Medicare is not able to process provider number application forms.
+Medicare is not able to process provider number application forms sent to them by PEP participants.

 Two provider numbers for regular practices and three for branch practices.